privacyIDEA is a fork of LinOTP

 otplen = int(self.token.otplen)

-counter = int(self.token.count)
+counter = counter or int(self.token.count)

 secretHOtp = self.token.get_otpkey()